panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 ## 2. Pure function benefits

-The main benefit of a pure function is its *predictability*: given the same arguments it always returns the same value.
+The main benefit of a pure function is *predictability*: given the same arguments it always returns the same value.

 The pure function is also *easy to test*.
-All you have to do is supply the right arguments and verify the output:
+The test just has to supply the right arguments and verify the output:

 ```javascript
 describe('sum()', () => {